 For autonomous and connected vehicles, revealing the full potential of blockchain is urgent.
 In fact, associations of OEMs and blockchain startups are already researching and implementing solutions to complement IoT technology and provide new ways for monetizing car data: Uber with VLB, Volkswagen with IOTA, Porsche with XAIN and others.

-How OEMs approach the opportunity to monetize personal and car data
+How OEMs approach the opportunity to monetize connected vehicle data

-Connected cars generate various categories of data: essential and non-essential for driving, more or less sensitive and personalized, focused on the driver specifically, car data, surroundings, etc. This allows various use cases of vehicle data monetization to emerge.
+Connected cars generate various categories of data: essential and non-essential for driving, more or less sensitive and personalized, focused on the driver specifically, car data, surroundings, etc. This allows various use cases of connected car data monetization to emerge.
 Here are the specific categories of such use cases:

 - environment and road condition: real-time maps, advanced car adaptation, live reports on road conditions

 - car status: vehicle diagnostics, emergency calls, predictive and remote maintenance, service appointments

 - driver behavior: personalized insurance plans, automatic road payments, reduced engineering costs, personalized product offerings